-On average, 2020 individual premiums were under $600 per month for a plan on last year’s health insurance exchanges, as of February 2020.
-Across all states, the average premium in February was $576 for the plans selected by individuals, compared to about $591 in the prior year.
-About 86% of people received the Advance Premium Tax Credit (APTC) (which is based on income) to bring the net cost to individuals, down to about $85 per month.
-The difference (about $492 per month) is covered by the government (“Obamacare”).
+On average, 2021 individual premiums were under $600 per month for a plan on last year’s health insurance exchanges, as of February 2021.
+Across all states, the average premium in February was $575 for the plans selected by individuals, about the same as in the prior year.
+About 86% of people received the Advance Premium Tax Credit (APTC) (which is based on income) to bring the net cost to individuals, down to about $89 per month.
+The difference (about $486 per month) is covered by the government (“Obamacare”).
 Average cost varied by state.
-Nine (9) states (CO, MA, MI, MN, ND, NM, NV, RI, UT) had average monthly premiums under $500, before factoring in the APTC.
-Highest average premium states were West Virginia at $984 ($170 per month, with premium tax credit), Wyoming at $957 ($42 with premium tax credit) and Iowa at $818 per month ($15 with APTC).
-The national average premium of $576.16 per month works out to $6,914 premium cost per year.
-Source report from CMS, July 23, 2020, Early 2020 Effectuated Enrollment Snapshot.
+Eleven (11) states (CO, MA, MD, MI, MN, ND, NH, NM, RI, UT, WA) had average monthly premiums under $500, before factoring in the APTC.
+Utah was the only state to have an average monthly premium under $400 before the tax credit.
+Highest average premium states were West Virginia at $1,036 ($204 per month, with premium tax credit), Wyoming at $865 ($47 with premium tax credit) and Louisiana at $741 per month ($113 with APTC).
+The national average premium of $574.59 per month works out to $6,895 premium cost per year.
+Source report from CMS, June 5, 2021, Early 2021 Effectuated Enrollment Snapshot.